pianocomposer321/project-templates.nvim/README.md

 - `:DeleteTemplate` - Delete a template
 - `:SaveAsTemplate` - Save the current folder and all files and subfolders as a new template

 The plugin will look for templates in ~/.templates.
 Sample templates can be found at https://github.com/pianocomposer321/project-template-samples.
-If you want to create your own templates, simply create a new project, add the placeholders you want, and save it in ~/.templates.
+If you want to create your own templates, simply create a new project, add the placeholders you want, and save it in ~/.templates, or use the `:SaveAsTemplate` command.

 # Credits